 Moving people from the illicit marketplace to the legal one is a challenge.
 Safety is a selling point: State-approved products will be screened for pesticides, mold and bugs.
 (That black-market stuff has spider mites and chemicals you might not want to know the names of.)

-Perhaps the most acrobatic balancing act is between taxation and price.
+Perhaps the most acrobatic balancing act is between and price.
 Tax legal marijuana too much, and fewer people will buy it.
 Tax it too little and public support could wane if minors get a hold of it or if it slips across state lines.

 The Department of Justice announced late last summer that it wouldn’t interfere with legalized recreational marijuana in Washington and Colorado with several big ifs -- if it stays out of the hands of minors, if it doesn’t migrate across state borders, and if the states manage drugged driving.

 Some experts say law enforcement should ramp up and push illegal purveyors out of the market more rapidly.
 Local communities might not be able to afford to redirect law-enforcement resources in this way.

 “This is the birth of a new industry,” Simmons said.
 “People want this thing to be born as a fully grown adult.
 But it’s still a baby, and we have to nurture it and protect it and help it grow.”

 Washington and Colorado are the pioneers, adventuring, or lurching, forward; others will follow.
 Social attitudes toward legal marijuana for adults are changing quickly.

 The rollout of recreational pot will hit many bumps along the way.
 Yet if these states and the new entrepreneurs manage the controlled experiment competently, they will become the model for the rest of the U.S. and for other countries -- which are already calling for advice.

 (Joni Balter is a longtime Seattle columnist and writer who contributes to local NPR and PBS affiliates.
 This is the first of three articles on marijuana legalization in Washington state.)